Jordan-King117/PokerStarsDemoTests/README.md

 ###### -Adding multiple bets to the bet slip and click remove all

 ### ////Execute feature files by running the "Runner" class in "TestRunner" folder
-###### To execute the feature files using the "Runner" class, set the desired feature to execure at the "features" variable (either OddsFormat.feature or Betslip.feature
+###### To execute the feature files using the "Runner" class, set the desired feature to execute at the "features" variable (either OddsFormat.feature or Betslip.feature
 ###### Ensure "dryrun" is set to false